Why Cultivate Unshakeable Stability?

 AND HOW WOULD THAT HELP OUR WORLD?

-After more than twenty years of study, practice, and preparation, I am entering a retreat in silence, solitude, and thousands of hours of meditation to try and find out.
+After more than twenty years of study, practice, and preparation, I entered a long-term retreat in silence, solitude, and thousands of hours of meditation to try and find out.

 Why Long Retreat?

-During this time I will be without income.
-Therefore, if you feel drawn to it, I am asking your help to support my basic needs in retreat.
-I hope to create a Circle of Support, in which many people, each offering a modest amount each month, will become directly involved in the purpose and enactment of my practice in solitude.
-Each of you will be included in my heart and daily prayers, as part of our united efforts to benefit our world in so many different ways.
+Even when serving as executive director of our nonprofit, I remained without formal income and have relied on the generosity of donors.
+If you feel drawn to it, I would be most grateful for your help to support my essential needs at Miyo Samten Ling, especially as I return to full-time retreat in 2023.
+I have already discovered the power of a Circle of Support, in which many people, each offering a modest amount each month, have become directly involved in the purpose and enactment of my practice in solitude.
+Each one of you is included in my heart and daily prayers, as part of our united efforts to benefit our world in so many different ways.

 Please see the Circle of Support page for details on how to make a regular monthly donation that will go directly to cover my personal expenses while in retreat.